 Will I be entitled to a replacement car while my car is being repaired following an accident?

-If you do not have Comprehensive cover, and you are involved in a traffic accident for which you are not to blame, you are normally entitled to recover the reasonable costs of hiring of a replacement vehicle from the insurers of the responsible driver..
-It is always best that before you hire a replacement vehicle you contact the insurer of the responsible car to confirm the daily rate and the amount of days you are entitled to hire a car for.
+If you do not have Comprehensive cover, and you are involved in a traffic accident for which you are not to blame, you are normally entitled to recover the reasonable costs of hiring a replacement vehicle from the insurers of the responsible driver.
+It is always best that before you hire a replacement vehicle you contact the insurer of the responsible car to confirm the daily rate and the number of days you are entitled to hire a car.

 How can my premium be reduced?